BGCG/project1/README.md

 I had some difficulties aligning the labels in the form element to the inputs - I found the reply from Byron on stack overflow really helpful, who suggested to use display: in-line-block; to the label in CSS to align the label with the input element - https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html

 Advice for putting aira-label in div elements was found here - https://stackoverflow.com/questions/40555111/what-is-the-best-way-to-use-a-background-image-on-a-div-yet-remain-accessible

+I had an issue with alignment of header and nav bar when I placed the logo above the nav bar in the html code.
+I resolved this issue from inspiration from the following stack over flow post - https://stackoverflow.com/questions/14104599/problems-aligning-my-logo-with-the-navigation-bar

 Love running project -